Aquatic Organic Matter in the Arctic

 River export of OM

 I have been lucky to be involved with the Arctic Great Rivers Observatory, which provided the data used for my remote sensing methods.
+Methodologically-consistent, seasonally explicit sampling of large river mouths allows researchers to quantify how much terrestrial material enters the Arctic Ocean, and use biogeochemical signals as indicators of widespread change throughout a watershed.
 Through Arctic-GRO, I have contributed to work on fluxes of particulate organic matter (POM), addressing the variability in export driven by both seasonal and annual hydrology (McClelland et al., 2016).
 Organic matter in Arctic rivers generally increases in age by the end of the ice-free season.
 Radiocarbon dating of lignins demonstrated that such ancient pools of carbon are far more prevalent in the Kolyma River than the Mackenzie River (Feng et al., 2017).